aig-hagen/aig_graph_component/README.md

 Additionally, we can control whether certain nodes are allowed to have incoming and outgoing links with `setNodesLinkPermission(bool, bool)`.
+Existing links on the nodes are not affected.

 ```javascript
 // only allow incoming links but no outgoing ones for the nodes with id 2 and 3